LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

    :language: C++

-This snippet queries Inlet's internal hierarchy at the location where we defined the mesh schema (``main_mesh``), and reads the data into the ``struct`` Serac uses for storing mesh creation options.
-Since we're building a rectangular mesh, we extract the corresponding part of the options variant and use that to construct the mesh.
+This snippet queries Inlet's internal hierarchy at the location where we defined the mesh schema (``main_mesh``), and reads the data into the ``struct`` Serac uses for storing mesh creation options, which is all we need to construct the mesh.
 The Lua representation is as follows:

 .. literalinclude:: ../../../../examples/simple_conduction/conduction.lua
    :start-after: _mesh_start